-Prerequisite: Completion with a C or better in: ESL 243 or ESL 543.
-Or by placement exam
+Prerequisite: Satisfactory completion of: ESL 243 or ESL 543 or by placement exam.

 Intermediate grammar for ESL students.
 This course introduces students to writing paragraphs containing compound and complex sentences in present, past, and future tenses.
 Concurrent enrollment in ESL 255/555 or 258/558, and ESL 252/552 is highly recommended.